AfricArxiv/hub-and-search-portal/README.md

 - language
 - (other metadata)

+### Source Data Crowling and Ingestion
+- local identifier
+- ID source of publication // DOI - via crossref or other

+### Search Intergation and Portal Applications
+- local identifier
+- ID source of publication // DOI - via crossref or other

-# approach
+## approach
 distributed crawling & passing on a regional basis: the automated crawling will be implemented on a regional / national level to be time and cost sensitive/efficient

-# end user requirements:
+## end user requirements:
 - be able to search content published online with drop down selection and/or free chouce of keywords
 - specific to African scholarly content

-# server space requirements
+## server space requirements
 starting at XXX GB
 - provided by/via Ubuntu Net Alliance (?) / LIBSENSE (?) / TENET (?) / other regional or pan-African entity?